Djong: Etymology

 The origin of the word "junk" in the English language, can be traced to the Portuguese word junco, which is rendered from the Arabic word j-n-k (جنك).
 This word comes from the fact that Arabic script cannot represent the digraph "ng".
-The word used to denote both the Javanese ship (jong) and the Chinese ship (chuán), even though the two were markedly different vessels.
-After the disappearance of jong in the 17th century, the meaning of "junk" (and other similar words in European languages), which until then was used as a transcription of the word "jong" in Malay and Javanese, changed its meaning to exclusively refer to the Chinese ship.
+The word used to denote both the Javanese ship (jong) and the Chinese ship (chûn), even though the two were markedly different vessels.
+After the disappearance of jong in the 17th century, the meaning of "junk" (and other similar words in European languages), which until then was used as a transcription of the word "jong" in Javanese and Malay, changed its meaning to exclusively refer to the Chinese ship.